all alone in the cosmos; gulen schools charter |

 The University of Chicago Defames the Gulen Charter Schools Delusion

-puts an insight on the debate
+Martin Marty Center puts an insight on the debate going on around the gulen charter schools |

 Well, if you want to hear a scholarly utterance other than Joshua Hendrick on the Gulen Movement and the charter schools that are allegedly being run by it (aka gulen schools), here is a charming article by a fellow at the U of Chicago Divinity School.
 It is not a voice from within because the writer is obviously not Turkish as his name is not, but a largess sound in an efford to put the movement in its proper context.